smalot/bootstrap-datetimepicker/README.md

 # Project forked

-This project is a fork of [bootstrap-datetimepicker project](https://github.com/eternicode/bootstrap-datetimepicker).
+This project is a fork of [bootstrap-datepicker project](https://github.com/eternicode/bootstrap-datepicker).

 # Home